arabiaweather/Raindrops-TQServer/README.md

 - [ ] Create rollbackAll REST call to roll back all non-commited tpops
 - [ ] Create commitAll REST call to commit all non-commited tpops
 - [ ] Creat clearAll Rest call to clear all items in queue and non-commited items
-- [ ] Fix notification to be POST and to send length count
+- [x] Fix notification to GET and to send length count, it appends /{count} to notification url.
 - [ ] Clean out code from console logs
 - [ ] Create NPM installation package
+- [ ] Create Logger for Errors and certian interactions